Parsa-Sedigh/neetcode-beginner-algorithms/pamphlets/11-graphs.md

 In this case, the zeroes are not nodes anymore.

-In adjacency matrix, the dimensions represent the nodes.
-Typically it's a square matrix.
+In adjacency matrix, the dimensions represent the nodes. **Typically it's a square matrix**.
 Let's say the size of matrix is v * v where v represents the number of vertices.
 That's OFC why it has to be a square, both the number of rows and cols are v, hence becoming a square.

-In adjacency matrix, when there is an edge, it's a directed edge, so in adjMatrix[v1][v2] = 1, it means there's a directed edge from v1 to v2.
+**In adjacency matrix, when there is an edge, it's a directed edge, so in adjMatrix[v1][v2] = 1, it means there's a directed edge from v1 to v2.
 Now if we wanna know if there is an edge from v2 to v1?
 We look at the adjMatrix[v2][v1].
-The order of indexes represent the direction of the edge.
+The order of indexes represent the direction of the edge.**
 ![](../img/11-graphs/29-3.png)

-Note: What's the maximum number of edges we could have with an adjacency matrix?
+**Q: What's the maximum number of edges we could have with an adjacency matrix?**

-Maximum E = V^2
+**Maximum E = V^2**

 Q: Why is it rare to use an adjacency matrix?

-A: No matter how many edges we actually have, to represent a graph we're using an entire matrix.
-That means the space complexity is `O(v^2)` where v is number of nodes.
-We could represent the exact same info of graph, in `O(V + E)` which in the example of img, since V = E, it would be reduced to O(V + V) => O(V).
+A: **No matter how many edges we actually have, to represent a graph we're using an entire matrix.
+That means the space complexity is `O(v^2)`** where v is number of nodes.
+We could represent the exact same info of graph, in `O(V + E)` using adjacency list which in the example of img, since V = E, it would be reduced to O(V + V) => O(V).
 So why would we use a matrix which takes up extra space and doesn't provide additional info?
 That's why it leads us to next way of representing a graph, adjacency list.